What goes in my green-lidded bin?

 It's important we all keep at it - recycling is one of the most direct things we can all do at home to help reduce the world's dependency on new materials and natural resources.

-We'd be really keen to speak with anyone who is vulnerable in any way and feels they're struggling so we can offer the most appropriate assistance and advice - if you know of anyone please do encourage them to give us a call or contact recycling@n-kesteven.gov.uk.
+We'd be really keen to speak with anyone who is vulnerable in any way and feels that they're struggling so we can offer the most appropriate assistance and advice.